-- Baseflow: Provide continuous baseflow of 1,000 cfs or inflow, whichever is less. - Fish Passage: Provide a 37 cfs attractant flow through the modified stop-log ice sluice from April 1 through November 30
+- Baseflow: Provide continuous baseflow of 1,000 cfs or inflow, whichever is less. - Bypassed Reach: A year-round instream flow of not less than 14 cfs will be provided in the south channel bypassed reach through a pipe through the dam with a plunge pool downstream - Fish Passage: Provide a 37 cfs attractant flow through the modified stop-log ice sluice from April 1 through November 30 for the deviation.

 Erie remains in compliance with the established flow conditions and impoundment levels and maintains records of these conditions at the Project.
-In the event of a deviation from established minimum flows or impoundment levels, Erie files documentation with FERC detailing the reasons for the deviation.
+In the event of a deviation from established minimum flows or impoundment levels, Erie files documentation with FERC detailing the reasons